-Perf ormance outcomes Acceptable outcomes For For accepted development subject to requirements and assessable development Whe re adjoining a Local scenic route ame mair (a) al scenic routes' identified on Scenic nity overlay map (OM-011b) are ntained and enhanced to: achieve a high level of amenity when viewed from the street; AO1.1 Development with frontage to a 'Local scenic route' identified on Scenic amenity overlay map (OM-011b) retains existing mature native vegetation within 3 metres of the site frontage (b) contribute to the development of natural features within the streetscape; and compliment the character of the local area.
+Perf formance outcomes Acceptable outcomes For accepted development subject to requ irements and assessable development Whe ere adjoining a Local scenic route ame mair (a) al scenic routes' identified on Scenic enity overlay map (OM-011b) are ntained and enhanced to: achieve a high level of amenity when viewed from the street; AO1.1 Development with frontage to a 'Local scenic route' identified on Scenic amenity overlay map (OM-011b) retains existing mature native vegetation within 3 metres of the site frontage (c) contribute to the development of natural features within the streetscape; and compliment the character of the local area.
 AO1.2 Development, other than for a Dwelling house, with frontage to a 'Local scenic route' identified on Scenic amenity overlay map (OM-011b): (a) provides a landscaped strip that: (i) is a minimum of 3 metres; and (ii) contains species which comply with the relevant acceptable outcomes of the Landscaping code and any applicable local plan code; and (b) does not involve a freestanding permanent advertising device.

-Perf ormance outcomes Acceptable outcomes For a assessable development Icon ic landscape features iconi Mulli on S 011a visibility of the 'Chillagoe Smelters c landscape feature' and the 'Mount gan iconic landscape feature' identified cenic amenity overlay map (OM-a) are not compromised by buildings or ctures located within the: 'Chillagoe Smelters iconic landscape feature'; or 'Chillagoe Smelters 500 metre buffer'; or 'Mount Mulligan iconic landscape feature'; or 'Mount Mulligan 12 kilometre buffer'.
+Perf ormance outcomes Acceptable outcomes For a For assessable development Icon ic landscape features iconio Mullion So 011a visibility of the 'Chillagoe Smelters c landscape feature' and the 'Mount gan iconic landscape feature' identified cenic amenity overlay map (OM-1) are not compromised by buildings or stures located within the: 'Chillagoe Smelters iconic landscape feature'; or 'Chillagoe Smelters 500 metre buffer'; or 'Mount Mulligan iconic landscape feature'; or 'Mount Mulligan 12 kilometre buffer'.
 AO2 No acceptable outcome is provided.
-Whe re within the Shire scenic route 500 m etre buffer ame e scenic routes' identified on Scenic nity overlay map (OM-011b) are ntained and enhanced: to contribute to the rural landscape character of the shire; to promote the appreciation of the natural environment; through the sensitive location and design of land uses, buildings and structures; and through the retention and enhancement of the attributes or values which give rise to the attractiveness of the subject site.
+Whe re within the Shire scenic route 500 m etre buffer amei e scenic routes' identified on Scenic nity overlay map (OM-011b) are tained and enhanced: to contribute to the rural landscape character of the shire; to promote the appreciation of the natural environment; through the sensitive location and design of land uses, buildings and structures; and through the retention and enhancement of the attributes or values which give rise to the attractiveness of the subject site.
 AO3 No acceptable outcome is provided.
-If for Extractive industry or Telecommunications facility . • .
+If for Extractive industry or Telecommunications facility Teled from route Extractive industry or communications facility is not visible a 'Local scenic route' or a 'Shire scenic e' identified on Scenic amenity overlay (OM-011b).
 AO4 No acceptable outcome is provided.